nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 See [Features](#features) for specific details.

 ### Detail Panel
 The right panel of FriendDex is a multi-purpose details panel.
 It displays upcoming events by default, and can be toggled to display different information.
+The available dashboards are detailed below.

 #### Upcoming Events
 By default, FriendDex displays your upcoming events on the details panel, such as upcoming birthdays and special dates.

+#### Streaks
+The Streaks dashboard shows how consistent you stick to your goal of meeting your friends up till the current day.

 #### Full Details of a Person
 As a person in the FriendDex can contain a lot of information, not all of it is displayed in the main list of persons.